sleepymalc/VSCode-LaTeX-Inkscape/README.md

 }
 ```

-which is just the snippet we remove from inkscape figure manager's source code!
+which is just the snippet we remove from Inkscape figure manager's source code!
 It's back again, in a different approach!
 You can paste this into your configuration by the following steps:

 1. Press `shift+cmd+p` to open the VSCode command
 2. Type `snippets`, and choose `Preferences: Configure User Snippets`.